microrobotlab/sim-active-brownian-particles/README.md

 Julia
 ## INSTRUCTIONS TO RUN THE CODE:
 1) Open ABP output.jl file
-2) Set destination folder path
+2) Set a destination folder path
 3) Set the parameters
 4) Run the code
-5) After compliation, there will be a folder named "date/time" of run and inside subfolder named "simulation parameters" and inside it there will be multiple folders, named run1, run2---- runICS, where ICS is the  number of initial conditions scan for a given set of parameters
+5) After compilation, there will be a folder named "date/time" of run and an inside subfolder named "simulation parameters", and inside it, there will be multiple folders, named run1, run2---- runICS, where ICS is the  number of initial conditions scans for a given set of parameters
-6) Output will be a gif, two csv files and one plot
+6) Output will be a gif, two CSV files and one plot
 7) Gif file shows the evolution of the particles
-7) File named XXXX.csv has information of the position and orientation of all simulated particles
+7) File named XXXX.csv has information on the position and orientation of all simulated particles
-8) File named XXXX_p.csv has information of number of particles at equators or poles of the ellipse
+8) File named XXXX_p.csv has information on number of particles at equators or poles of the ellipse
-9) Plot named XXXX.png shows the temporal evolution of packing fraction of particles at equators or poles of the ellipse
+9) Plot named XXXX.png shows the temporal evolution of the packing fraction of particles at equators or poles of the ellipse

 ## REFERENCES